calroc/Thun/docs/Advent_of_Code_2017_December_5th.rst

 Breakdown
 ---------

-For now, I'm going to assume a starting state with the size of the sequence pre-computed.
+For now, I’m going to assume a starting state with the size of the sequence pre-computed.
 We need it to define the exit condition and it is a trivial preamble to generate it.
 We then need and ``index`` and a ``step-count``, which are both initially zero.
 Then we have the sequence